Specialties

 Mindfulness and Skills

 ACT (Acceptance and Commitment Therapy) and DBT (Dialectical Behavioral Therapy) help people build awareness of thoughts and feelings and teach strategies to observe and survive overwhelming emotions.
 Their goal is to help us see reality clearly, and live by our values.
 These can be helpful for people struggling with anxiety, depression, and trauma.
+While I have training in these, and draw on skills, philosophies, and resources for them, I don’t practice strictly from these perspectives or follow their full protocols.
+If you are looking to work strictly from one of these approaches, I can help you find someone who is a better fit.

 Neurodiversity